-At the regional event the main topic we covered was reporting.
-The Childnet Education team prepared an interactive session with lots of activities for the primary and secondary pupils in attendance to help them to engage with and understand this sometimes tricky issue.
+At the Regional Event, the main topic covered was reporting.
+The Childnet Education Team prepared an interactive session with lots of activities for the primary and secondary pupils in attendance to help them to engage with and understand this sometimes tricky issue.

 The Piranha Pitch

 The day built up to the final activity, the Piranha Pitch, which involved groups of young people pitching ideas to the judges (the Piranhas – or the not-so-scary teachers!) about how they could share their knowledge on reporting with their peers at their own schools.

 We were really impressed with the excellent pitches and creative ideas, including plans for workshops where young people would match the report buttons with the services they are found on and drama activities where young people would explore in which circumstances to make a report.
 After much deliberation, the Piranhas chose the yellow group as the winners!
 The judges really enjoyed their idea for an interactive workshop with multiple elements including a quiz, poster and video.